blog.hirnschall.net

 Given any two of \( R \), \( C \), \( \tau \), the calculator solves for the third:

 Optionally, providing \( t \) and \( V_s \) or \( V_0 \) calculates the charging or discharging voltage at that time.
 Both can be provided simultaneously to compare charging and discharging in the same circuit.
+If C is a combination of capacitors, compute the equivalent value first with the capacitors in series or capacitors in parallel calculator.

 Get Notified of New Articles